sith-ikjetil/cpuid/README.md

 # cpuid
-print out your CPU identifier
+Prints out your CPU identifier.
+The assembly code compiles with the nasm compiler (http://www.nasm.us).